IRL2/nanover-docs/source/tutorials/mdanalysis.rst

 * `mdanalysis_trajectory`: A notebook that demonstrates how to import a trajectory into MDAnalysis from the topology (pdb) and trajectory (dcd) files and show this in VR.
 Learn how to hook up python commands such as play/pause/reset to the corresponding buttons on the handheld menu in the VR application.
-* `mdanalysis_nanover_recording`: A notebook that details how to extract data from an iMD simulation recorded with NanoVer using MDAnalysis, and highlights some of the benefits of recording trajectories using the inbuilt recording functionality of NanoVer.
+* `mdanalysis_nanover_recording`: A notebook that details how to use MDAnalysis to extract data from an iMD simulation recorded with NanoVer, and highlights some of the benefits of recording trajectories using the in-built recording functionality of NanoVer.